mosaicml/llm-foundry/TUTORIAL.md

 - TODO…

 ### Why is the script only using 1 out of N GPUs?
-- Make sure you are using the `composer` launcher instead of the `python` launcher?
+- Make sure you are using the `composer` launcher instead of the `python` launcher:

    ✅ `composer train/train.py ...`